EliaTarasoff/super-tabletop-rpg/rules-general.md

 - Corrode/Burning: anyone afflicted with this takes one damage after each action, and reduces the corrode/fire by one.
 (It's done at zero.)
 - Knockout gas: like poison, but expends slots instead of damaging them.
+- Exp: experience points.
+- Exp: experience points.
+- GM: game master - the person who's making up most of the story, running all the monsters, etc.